g41797/syslog/README.md

 | .local5               | 21 |     local use 5 |
 | .local6               | 22 |     local use 6 |
 | .local7               | 23 |     local use 7 |

-Usually zig process will use [.local0-.local7] facilities (unless you are going to develop cron or ftp).

 **Severity** describes the severity level of the syslog message in question.

 | Level | rfc5424.Severity | Description |